HI Mitigation

 Here’s a vision of what a climate-ready Honolulu might look like, but the options are limitless.

-The State of Hawaiʻi will build on existing State and County climate mitigation strategies in creating and implementing its PCAP and CCAP.
+The State of Hawaiʻi will build on existing State and County climate mitigation strategies in creating and implementing its PCAP and CAP.
 These strategies will combine Kanaka Maoli concepts such as ʻike ʻāina and the latest climate science.
 Potential mitigation strategies to reduce the Stateʻs contribution to climate change are detailed below.

 Designing communities where you can get from home to work, school, the market, or other daily necessities by walking or rolling.
 In addition to improving public health, this reduces vehicle pollution, conserves natural resources and lowers infrastructure costs.